Profile image

 In 2019 Tom was appointed as H.M.
 Assistant Coroner for the Luton and Bedfordshire area.

-Tom is ranked as a leading barrister in this area of work, is an active member of the INQUEST Lawyers Group, a frequent contributor to Inquest Law and Legal Action, and undertakes training on coronial law.
+Tom is ranked as one of the top junior barristers in this area of work, is an active member of the INQUEST Lawyers Group, is a frequent contributor to Inquest Law and Legal Action and undertakes training on coronial law.

 Notable cases